AnalytixInsight (CVE:ALY) Sets New 12-Month Low at $0.03

-AnalytixInsight Inc. (CVE:ALY – Get Free Report) hit a new 52-week low during mid-day trading on Wednesday .
-The company traded as low as C$0.03 and last traded at C$0.03, with a volume of 9000 shares traded.
+AnalytixInsight Inc. (CVE:ALY – Get Free Report) hit a new 52-week low during trading on Thursday .
+The company traded as low as C$0.03 and last traded at C$0.03, with a volume of 1000 shares.
 The stock had previously closed at C$0.03.

-AnalytixInsight (CVE:ALY – Get Free Report) last released its quarterly earnings data on Friday, May 31st.
-The company reported C($0.02) earnings per share (EPS) for the quarter.
-The company had revenue of C$0.06 million during the quarter.
+AnalytixInsight (CVE:ALY – Get Free Report) last posted its quarterly earnings results on Thursday, August 29th.
+The company reported C($0.01) EPS for the quarter.
+The business had revenue of C$0.04 million during the quarter.

 AnalytixInsight Inc operates as a data analytics and enterprise software solutions provider to worldwide institutions across various industries.
 It develops and markets cloud-based platforms, providing financial content, stock trading, and research solutions for banks, brokers, and investors in the financial services industry.